Daniel Hollie: World Wrestling Entertainment (2002–2007)

 Danny and Doug reunited in WWE's revived ECW brand during July 2006 at several house shows.
 They re-debuted on television on the July 18 episode of ECW, as personal security guards under helmets.
 However, when Danny was injured with a torn biceps, he was later replaced by Derek Neikirk, who continued Danny's role as the second masked enforcer.
 Danny's final WWE appearance was on the December 12 episode of ECW, where he and Doug were quickly defeated by Bobby Lashley.
 Hollie was released by WWE on January 18, 2007.

+Return to Ohio Valley Wrestling (2006-2007)

 On November 18, 2006, Hollie made a surprising return when OVW owner Danny Davis introduced Danny Basham as the "OVW TroubleShooter" (similar to a General Manager), granting him the power to direct each OVW show.
 On March 7, 2007, The Basham Brothers returned to OVW and defeated Wyatt Young and Mike Tolar in a dark match.

 Total Nonstop Action Wrestling (2007)

 On April 20, 2007, Damaja and Doug Basham took on Rhino in a Derby City Street Fight, which Doug Basham lost.
 Basham and Damaja both appeared alongside Christy Hemme at the April 30 TNA Impact!
 TV Tapings.
-They were then revealed on the May 10 Impact! to be the mystery team facing the Voodoo Kin Mafia at Sacrifice 2007 in a match which they won.
+They were then revealed on the May 10 Impact! to be the mystery team facing the Voodoo Kin Mafia at Sacrifice in a match which they won.